stevebf/tracyisland/PI set up.md

 - Add the line "0 15 * * * /sbin/shutdown -r now" to make the Pi reboot at 3am each morning.
 This is because the wifi dongle randomly goes down after a couple of days
 - Save with “CTRL-X”, then “Y” and finally “Return”.

-If you find the Pi drops the wifi from time to time, set up a crontab to check the network adaptor.
-Details of how to do this are at http://weworkweplay.com/play/rebooting-the-raspberry-pi-when-it-loses-wireless-connection-wifi/.
-Note that the BT Home Hub's address is 192.168.1.254.
+(The Pi drops the wifi from time to time.
+I did try to set up a crontab to check the network adaptor using the details at http://weworkweplay.com/play/rebooting-the-raspberry-pi-when-it-loses-wireless-connection-wifi/, but it didn't work.
+If you revisit this, note that the BT Home Hub's address is 192.168.1.254.)